abeltolu/hardhat-erc20/README.md

 # Hardhat ERC20

-This project demonstrates a smart contract that creates an ERC20 token called OT
+This project demonstrates a smart contract that creates an ERC20 token called OT using OpenZepplin template

 # Requirements